RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #528

+Spent the morning preparing for doing work on the project.
+Made some tickets and figured out what needs to be worked on first.
+I'm working towards having a system where I can train Rampant at the end of each day easily.
+First things that need to be handled is to store untrained messages into the database, create a migration tool to store all of the current untrained messages that I have from the console, and to create an export command so I can keep the local files in sync.

 ## #527

 Spent some time planning out what my next features are going to be for my stream